Skip to content

 Author: Gustavo A. R. Silva

 Gustavo A. R. Silva works full-time as an Upstream Linux Kernel Engineer focused on hardening and proactive security.
-Over the past several years, he’s been hunting down and fixing all sorts of bugs and issues in the Linux kernel, as well as implementing hardening features.
-Gustavo's kernel work is supported by The Linux Foundation, and he is a member of the Kernel Self-Protection Project.
-He is a regular speaker at Kernel Recipes and has also presented his work at conferences such as Linux Security Summit, LinuxCon, Lund LinuxCon, Linux Plumbers and Everything Open.
-Additionally, Gustavo has been an invited speaker at SSTIC.
+He has spent the past several years fixing all sorts of bugs and hardening the Linux kernel.
+His work is supported by The Linux Foundation and the Alpha-Omega project.
+He’s a member of the Linux Kernel Self-Protection Project, and a regular speaker at Kernel Recipes and Open Source Summit.
+He has also presented at Linux Security Summit, Lund LinuxCon, Linux Plumbers Conference, Everything Open, The University of Adelaide, and Symposium sur la Sécurité des Technologies de l’Information et des Communications (SSTIC) as an invited speaker.

 Uncategorized

-Protected: Some notes on my Linux kernel work this year
+Protected: My kernel work this year

-Posted on May 4, 2025 by Gustavo A. R. Silva
+Posted on October 1, 2025 by Gustavo A. R. Silva

 There is no excerpt because this is a protected post.